HoiJean/djangoforbeginners-book/manuscript/ch4.md

 ![Live site](images/04_heroku_live.png)

 ## Conclusion
 We've now built, tested, and deployed our first database-driven app.
-While it's deliberately quite basic, now we know how to create a database model, update it with the admin panel, and then display the contents on a webpage.
+While it's deliberately quite basic, now we know how to create a database model, update it with the admin panel, and then display the contents on a web page.
 But something is missing, no?

 In the real-world, users need forms to interact with our site.
 After all, not everyone should have access to the admin panel.
 In the next chapter we'll build a blog application that uses forms so that users can create, edit, and delete posts.
 We'll also add styling via CSS.